Adarshkumaro04/ProxyMate/README.md

-Proxymate
+🚀 Proxymate

-Proxymate is a lightweight command-line tool designed to simplify the management of proxy settings for npm, Git, and system environment variables on Windows using PowerShell.
-It helps developers easily configure and remove proxy settings with simple commands, especially useful for students and professionals working behind a proxy.
+Proxymate is a lightweight and handy CLI tool designed to simplify managing proxy settings for npm, Git, and Windows environment variables using PowerShell.
+It's especially useful for students and professionals working behind institutional or enterprise proxies.

-✨ Features:-
+✨ Features

-✅ Set Proxy: Configure HTTP & HTTPS proxy for npm, Git, and environment variables.
+✅ Set Proxy – Easily configure HTTP & HTTPS proxy for npm, Git, and system environment.

-❌ Unset Proxy: Cleanly remove all proxy configurations in one command.
+❌ Unset Proxy – Cleanly remove all proxy settings in one command.

-📊 Status Check: View the current proxy settings of your system and developer tools.
+📊 Status Check – View the current proxy settings for your system and developer tools.

-🏫 IIIT Allahabad Mode: Built-in default proxy config for IIIT-A campus network.
+🏫 IIIT Allahabad Mode – Auto-configures proxy settings for IIIT-A campus with one command.

-📦 Installation:-
+📦 Installation

-Install proxymate globally via npm:
+Install Proxymate globally using npm:

 bash
 Copy